rodber/chevereto-free/README.md

 ## Building the next-gen Chevereto

-Chevereto is being modernized by introducing new coding standards and turning towards a common Open Source base release which you will be able to add plugins and modifications.
-[Learn more](https://chevereto.com/community/threads/building-the-next-gen-chevereto.11140/).
+Chevereto is being modernized by introducing new coding standards and turning towards a common Open Source base.
+[View all updates](https://chevereto.com/community/threads/building-the-next-gen-chevereto.11140/).

+Take [the survey](https://forms.gle/B3tU2V7CSykJCpoA6) and help me to shape a better Chevereto.

 ## Minimum system requirements